 Soreness is almost to be expected during rigorous activity, especially if you haven’t exercised in a while or you’ve recently increased the intensity of your workout.
 This sore or achy feeling is a result of micro-tears or mild inflammation in your muscles or tendons, which is normal.
 The muscle repairs the tears while you’re resting, and it helps the muscle to grow in size and strength.

 You may even feel like your soreness doesn’t appear until hours or days after the activity.
-Batterton says this phenomenon is called Delayed Onset Muscle Soreness (DOMS) and it usually starts 24 hours following the activity, resolving in, at the most, seven days.
+Kennedy says this phenomenon is called Delayed Onset Muscle Soreness (DOMS) and it usually starts 24-48 hours following the activity, resolving in, at the most, seven days.

-It’s alright to exercise if you’re experiencing soreness, and physical activity might actually help alleviate the ache.
-But Batterton says any soreness lasting longer than a week is not normal and should be followed up on with your primary care physician.
+It’s alright to exercise if you’re experiencing soreness, and physical activity might help alleviate the ache.

 While experiencing sore muscles is normal, pain is not.
 Pain represents injury; it’s our body’s way of letting us know something is not right.
 Pain during or after exercise can be a sign of overuse or too much stress placed on a muscle or tendon.
 When it’s a result of repetitive use or a single episode of overloading a muscle or tendon, it’s referred to as a muscle strain.

-“Pushing through sharp, acute pain could be causing more damage than good taking away the initial benefit of exercise,” Batterton explains.
+“Soreness is something that you should definitely be mindful of and it can help you inform your gameplan moving forward, however, you should never ignore pain,” Kennedy explains.
 “If your soreness turns into pain or pushes you past your comfort level, it is time to scale back.
-Also, if pain starts to dictate how you perform the exercise or if it causes you to modify the activity to compensate for the pain, you are definitely doing too much!”
+Also, if pain or soreness starts to dictate how you perform the exercise or if it causes you to modify the activity to compensate, you are doing too much!”

 Signs of overtraining include: